Interested in knowing the difference between private vs public cloud computing? Look no further as we will answer the

-However, differences in business needs and priorities have led to the development of different types – or models – of cloud computing.
-The two main models are public cloud and private cloud computing.
+However, differences in business needs and priorities have led to the development of different types or models of cloud.
+The two main models are public cloud and private cloud.

-In this post, I‘m going to give a complete, head-to-head comparison of private cloud vs public cloud computing.
+In this post, I‘m going to give a complete, head-to-head comparison of private cloud or on-premises infrastructure vs public cloud resources.
 We‘ll look at the definition and technical features of each one first.
-Then, we‘ll get into the good stuff – the factors that are really going to impact your business.
+Then, we‘ll get into the good stuff – the factors that are really going to impact your business-critical operations.
 Things like:

 - Legal compliance issues

-Lastly, we will discuss which model is likely best for your business, and why you should get started with cloud now.
+Lastly, we will discuss which model is likely the best for your business, and why you should get started with cloud now.
 Let‘s get into it!